taksaru/Game-Guides/BOTW/07 - Woodland1.md

     * Daag Chokah Shrine (26/120)
   * Shrine Quest: The Trial of Second Sight
     * Khun Sidajj Shrine (27/120)
+  * Weapons to 17, Bows to 10, Shields to 10
 * Warp back to Woodland Tower

 ![Woodland3](images/Woodland3.PNG)